-While the scope of this project was to focus primarily on referrals and the coordination between agencies, other issues emerged from the interviews and focus groups pertaining to gaps in human services delivery and perceived poor customer services.
-We grouped these views as Accessibility Challenges, Cultural and Systemic Structural Issues and lastly, Service Delivery and Referrals.
+While the scope of this project was to focus primarily on referrals and the coordination between agencies, other issues emerged from the interviews and focus groups highlighting perceived gaps in human services delivery and observed poor customer service.
+We grouped these views as accessibility challenges, cultural and systemic structural issues and lastly, service delivery and referrals.